 - Leash Walking

 Categories Vs. Tags

 A tag is like a keyword for your post.
-They’re one or two word descriptions of what your post is about.
+They’re one or two-word descriptions of what your post is about.
 Tags will help you organize your posts more easily and will allow you to group together similar posts.

-Tags would be like the index of your blog…
+While categories can be compared to the table of contents for your blog, tags would be like the index of your blog…

 They might include things like: leashes, poo bags, kibble, treat training, biting, barking, etc. – specific words that provide additional explanation of what the post is about.